Skip to content

 When using the pixi environment, the API dependencies will already be installed.

-When using the pip/conda approach, install the API server and its dependencies via:
+When using the pip/conda approach, install the API server and its dependencies via conda-forge:

 pip install amorphouspy[api]